 Malawi, where the red empress is from, has more minerals than most other areas in the world.
 As a result, the fish have grown accustomed to more alkaline water than other tropical fish.
 It is also more accustomed to salt than other species of fish.
 As a result, they can thrive in saltier water or at a higher pH level without any health issues.

 Below are the exact water parameters you have to keep if you want a healthy and happy red empress.

-The Red Empress naturally thrives in water with a pH around 7.7 to 8.6, the hardness between 5 to 15 dGH, and temperature between 73 to 82 degrees Fahrenheit.
+The Red Empress naturally thrives in water with a pH of around 7.7 to 8.6, a hardness between 5 to 15 dGH, and a temperature between 73 to 82 degrees Fahrenheit.